 Eucalyptus trees altered to a greater extent than forest fires of native Quercus robur oak forests.
 Moreover, a significant decrease in soil water balance has been demonstrated compared to native vegetation, particularly in dry, arid or arid climate dry, arid or semi-arid climates. >>

-Is the growing demand for lyocell and tencel related to Spanish and Portuguese forest fires?
+Is there a link between growing demand of lyocell and the Spanish and Portuguese forest fires?

 Eucalyptus covers ± 800.000 ha in Portugal and this represents 1/4th of the Portuguese forests.
 The trees were originally planted to drain marches but have an unpleasant aftertaste for the future.

 Due to the large quantity of dried leaves and bark that fall from the trees to the ground (which do not decompose), there is a great fire risk in eucalyptus forests.
 The leaves contain an oil that is highly inflammable.
 After a fire, the trees sprout intensively and many new plantings are made.
 This can lead to a vicious circle which is difficult to break (eucalypts favour fire and fire favours eucalypts over other species).

 So eucalyptus is not a nice tree in the face of climate change.
 When there are more heat waves, the chances are high that a tree will catch fire and then a forest will quickly disappear into the fire.

 Weeds and pests associated with Eucalyptus have also been inadvertently introduced.
 In short, all exotic species of the genus Eucalyptus disrupt biodiversity in the transformed environment.
 Therefore, all species of the genus Eucalyptus are considered to be environmentally transforming species through the impact they have on the composition and diversity of native species.